CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 Celeste is an extremely highly acclaimed puzzle-platformer.
 It was released in 2018, but I returned to it this year to play through it with more dedication than I had previously.
-Not only did I end up doing a full run, but I managed to get obsessed enough to earn 100% of its achievements.
+Not only did I end up doing a full run, but I managed to get obsessed enough to hunt 100% of its achievements.

-The game is probably as close to perfect games can get, no other way to put it.
+The game is probably as close to perfect as games can get, genuinely.
 The soundtrack, story, level design, and characters are woven together so nicely, complementing each other in different ways and by different amounts depending on the stage in the game, that the flow of the game is unlike anything else I've experienced.

-The game is about the main character, Madeline, trying to climb Celeste mountain, mainly just to prove that she can.
+Celeste is about the main character, Madeline, trying to climb Celeste mountain, mainly just to prove that she can.
 But it quickly becomes clear that the mountain is more than it lets on, as the game takes the player through an extremely well-written story exploring anxiety, mental health, depression, tenacity, pressure, and dealing with one's inner demons.
-And it manages to do this without any of it feeling forced or corny; it seems very honest.
+And it manages to do this without any of it feeling forced or corny; it all feels very honest.

-Celeste is very challenging, but exemplary in accessibility settings: the game speed, stamina, number of dashes, etc. can all be configured in case the default difficulty is simply too high.
-You still earn all the achievements, and you can always turn it back up if you find it being too easy or want to try the default after you've practised with different settings.
-Each level is also very fair;
-nothing requires pixel-perfect timing or anything like that.
+The game is very challenging, but exemplary in accessibility settings: the game speed, stamina, number of dashes, etc. can all be configured in case the default difficulty is too much.
+And there is no judgement here: you can still earn all the achievements, complete the story, and do the optional challenges.
+Celeste is meant to be a hard game, but "challenging" means drastically different things for different people; why exclude some?
+You can always leave it off or turn it back up if you find it being too easy or want to try the defaults after you've gotten used to your personal settings.
+Each level is also very fair; nothing requires pixel-perfect timing or anything like that.
 This also leads to some frustration, as every death means you know pretty much exactly what you did wrong.
-But that makes it so much more fun and satisfying when you finally get a room done.
+But that makes it so much more fun and satisfying when you finally get a room done  : )

 There's plenty of bonus, more challenging, content once the base story has been completed.
 And finally, there is the free Chapter 9 DLC: "Farewell".
-It is the final challenge for fans of the game, and even though it took me almost as long to beat that single chapter as it did the rest of the game and bonus content, I played it through a second time, just because it flows _so well_ and blends story, music, and gameplay exquisitely!
+It is the final challenge for fans of the game, and even though it took me almost as long to beat that single chapter as it did the rest of the game and bonus content combined, I played it through a second time, just because it flows _so well_ and blends story, music, and gameplay exquisitely!

 ### Hades